msjimc/RunningWindowsProgramsOnLinux/zorin-17.md

 # Zorin 17 core

 ## Starting point
 Zorin core 17 was installed on a 64 bit virtual machine with 4,096 MB of RAM, 4 processors and on VirtualBox with 25 GB hard disk while on HyperV it had a dynamically resizing hard disk.
-Both installations were configured with default settings and the Elementary OS desktop.
+Both installations were configured with default settings and the default Gnome desktop.

 The circularMT.exe file and the sequence.gb files were downloaded from the GitHub (https://github.com/msjimc/circularMT) 'Program' and 'Example data' folders to the user's Download folder using FireFox.